 Implants have several advantages to other replacement methods.
 Bridges and dentures need to connect or rest on other teeth, which usually means reducing or crowning other teeth that may otherwise not require any treatment.
 Implants act like a prosthetic root, which prevents the bone loss that normally occurs when a tooth is lost.
 Unlike a bridge, an implant crown is not connected to other teeth, so you can clean and floss around it like a natural tooth.
 Implants can’t get cavities, and if you care for them, they have the potential to last a lifetime!

 After your consultations with Dr. Salazar and your oral surgeon, the implant process can begin.
-The surgical implantation of the implant takes about an hour, and anesthetic is used to make the process pain-free.
-After the implant site has healed, you’ll return to our Renton dental office, where Dr. Salazar will take impressions of your mouth in order to create the implant restoration.
+The surgical placement of the implant takes about an hour, and anesthetic is used to make the process pain-free.
+After the implant site has healed, you’ll return to our Renton dental office, where Dr. Salazar will make the implant restoration.
 The crown is then created and affixed to the implant, and your restoration is complete.

 There are many implant products, materials, and techniques out there.
 At Highlands Family Dental Center, you will only get the best—the ones that have a long record of success and are backed up by science.
 Learn more about your dental implant options at our Renton, WA dental office!